petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 Rather than syncing our files automatically, we need to deliberately "commit" changes to create a snapshot and then sync or "push" them to the cloud.
-This can be a stumbling block when first getting started with version control, but it's valuable because it makes you stop and think about how to describe a given set of changes.
+This can be a stumbling block when first getting started, but it's valuable because it makes one stop and think about how to describe a given set of changes.
 More importantly, every snapshot will be available forever, so if you create lots of them, you'll never lose work.
 In a weird mood and ruined a paragraph that read well yesterday?
 Easy fix---just revert the changes.

-The VS Code interface has a built-in graphical tool for working with Git, which can make things a little easier compare to learning the Git command-line interface (CLI,) if you're unfamiliar.
+The VS Code interface has a built-in graphical tool for working with Git and GitHub, which can make things a little easier compare to learning the command-line interface (CLI.)
 If we make some changes to `paper.tex`, we can see a blue notification dot next to the source control icon in the left sidebar.
-In this view we can see there are two files that have been changed, `paper.tex`, which is understandable, and `dvc.lock`, which is a file DVC creates to keep track of the pipeline, and shows up in the "Staged Changes" list, which is the list of files that would be added to a snapshot if we were to create a commit right now.
+In this view we can see there are two files that have been changed, `paper.tex` and `dvc.lock`, the latter of which is a file DVC creates to keep track of the pipeline, and shows up in the "Staged Changes" list, a list of files that would be added to a snapshot if we were to create a commit right now.

 We want to save the changes both this file and `paper.tex` in one commit, so let's stage the changes to `paper.tex`, write a commit message, and click commit.